 “The Best Way To Spread Christmas Cheer Is Singing Loud For All to Hear!”

-Seriously, Will Ferrell is one of my faves, and Elf just might top the list as my favorite Christmas movie.
+Seriously, Will Ferrell is one of my faves, and Elf just might top the list as one of my favorite Christmas movies becuase it’s just so darn funny!
+Just watching it, puts me in the holiday spirit!
+The first time I watched it, I knew it was going to be an instant holiday classic!

-**Fun Side Note** - My hubby played in one of Will’s golf charity events here in San Diego and got to meet him!
-Pretty cool, huh??
+**Funny Side Note** – My hubby played in one of Will Ferrell’s golf charity events here in San Diego and got to meet him!
+Pretty sweet, huh??
+Luckily he left Santa’s sack and the elves at home that day!

 So of course Elf has to be one of our Holiday-themed “Dinner & a Movie” family features!

-When I tell my friends that I’ve been planning these themed dinners for my family, many of them get a look of terror on their faces because most of us moms have difficulty just getting hot food on the table let alone create a thematic meal…
+When I tell my friends that I’ve been planning these themed dinners at my house to get my family in the Christmas Spirit, many of them get a look of terror on their faces because most of us moms have difficulty just getting hot food on the table let alone create a thematic meal based on a holiday movie.

-Honetsly, I feel the same way, especially if I go on Pinterest and see all of the amazing, over- the-top ideas, I start to feel a bit overwhelmed.
+Honestly, I feel the same way, especially if I go on Pinterest and see all of the amazing, over-the-top ideas, I start to feel a bit overwhelmed.

-But here’s the deal…your kids will love WHATEVER you plan, even if it’s something super simple….they will just be excited that it’s something different and festive, so don’t get "Pinterest Paralysis"…just do what you can and don’t get too caught up in the details of it being perfect!
+But here’s the deal…your kids will love WHATEVER you plan and create, even if it’s something super simple….they will just be excited that it’s something different and festive, so don’t get “Pinterest Paralysis”…just do what you can and don’t get too caught up in the details of it being perfect!
+The most important part is spending quality time with your family, which is the true meaning of Christmas!

 Seriously, make some spaghetti, and voila’..it’s an “Elf” dinner!
 K.I.S.S. – Keep It Simple, Sister!!

-First, we started with some Elf cereal for breakfast that I found at my local grocery store…a total win for the theme, but not so much a win in the health category... but hey, you gotta live a little sometimes!
+First, we started our day with some Elf cereal for breakfast that I found at my local grocery store…a total win for the theme, but not so much a win in the health category… but hey, you gotta live a little sometimes!
+Let’s be honest, Santa’s elves live off of nothing but sugar, so one bowl a junkie cereal is much better than that!

-In case you are wanting to make them, you can find the directions here.
+In case you are wanting to make these adorable Buddy Beef & Cheese Sammies, you can find the directions here at this blog post by Party Pinching.

 “Jolly Snowflake” here at your service!

-Dinner was super simple…we really couldn’t stomach the true Elf meal of spaghetti, candy, candy canes, and maple syrup...yuck!
+Dinner was super simple…we really couldn’t stomach the true elves’ meal of spaghetti, candy, candy canes, and maple syrup…yuck!

-so we opted for another pasta meal that my family enjoys that actually contains some V-E-G-G-I-E-S (definitely NOT on Buddy's normal menu!)
+So to make our dinner a little less sweet, we opted for another pasta meal that my family enjoys that actually contains some V-E-G-G-I-E-S (definitely NOT on Buddy the Elf’s normal menu!)

-To make it a bit more festive, I did make some Buddy Elf Drinks…I saw the idea online and just eyeballed the dimensions using construction paper and glue to pull them together!
+To make the meal a bit more festive, I did make some Buddy the Elf Drinks…I saw the idea online and just eyeballed the dimensions using construction paper and glue to pull them together!

-To make the elf hats, you only need 3 ingredients - just dip Bugles in melted white vanilla Candi-Quik and add holiday sprinkles.
-Super Easy!
+To make the elf hats, you only need 3 ingredients – just dip Bugles in melted white vanilla Candi-Quik and add holiday sprinkles.
+Super easy and no elves’ help needed, plus they were so yummy, like magic in your mouth!
+Yum!

-Lastly, it was showtime, so we settled in our cozy PJs and enjoyed some Buddy Popcorn that I found at Walmart.
+Lastly, it was showtime (the chaos ensues!), so we settled in our cozy Santa PJs and enjoyed some Buddy Popcorn that I found at Walmart.
 Seriously, how perfect, right!?!

-So until next time, cheers to “smiling, smiling is my favorite”, and cheers to you!🥂
+So until next time, cheers to staying off the naughty list and cheers to “smiling, smiling is my favorite”….oh, and cheers to you!🥂